 Hooks

-The scope is limited to your ts code and does not take effect in other plugins or native pawn.
+The scope is limited to your TypeScript code — it does not affect other plugins or native Pawn.

 Basic Example